Quadricycle (EU vehicle classification): France

-In France, some small cars are commonly referred to as voiture sans permis (vehicle without licence), which now corresponds to light quadricycle (L6e).
-They can still be driven without a driving licence if you are born before 1988.
+In France, some small cars are commonly referred to as voiture sans permis ('vehicle without licence'), which now corresponds to light quadricycle (L6e).
+They can still be driven without a driving licence by drivers born before 1988.

 Otherwise, they can be driven on a "road safety certificate" category of drivers licence, which is available to people 14 years or older.
 The quadricycle must be speed limited to 28 mph and have a petrol motor up to 50 cc or be electric or diesel powered up to 4 kW.

-Quadricycles are prohibited on the Highway in France.
+Quadricycles are prohibited on motorways in France.

 Italy

+Light quadricylces can be driven from 14 years of age; Heavy quadricycles can be driven from 16 years of age and they require a driving licence A.

-Quadricycles are prohibited on the Highway in Italy.
+Quadricycles are prohibited on motorways in Italy.

 United Kingdom

 In the UK before October 2000, a person who passed a motorcycle test was automatically granted a full sub-category B1 licence, allowing them to drive a lightweight car (an unladen weight of 550 kg or less), a motor quadricycle or a motor tricycle.
 Since 2000 these small cars have been split in two different classifications, light and heavy quadricycles.

-A Light quadricycle, a micro car with less than 6kW of power, and an unladen mass no more than 425 kg can be driven on a full bike licence.
+A Light quadricycle, a micro car with less than 6 kW of power, and an unladen mass no more than 425 kg can be driven on a full bike licence.
 Anything more powerful or heavier requires a full car licence to be legally driven as a vehicle on UK roads.